kaikerochaalves/handsonmachinelearn/README.md

 You can learn more about the ePL-KRLS-DISCO and eFSs in the paper: https://doi.org/10.1016/j.asoc.2021.107764.

+### ENFS-Uni0 (Classification)

+To import the ENFS_Uni0, simply type the command:

+    from evolvingfuzzysystems.classification import ENFS_Uni0

+Hyperparameters:

+    n_features: int, must be a positive integer
+    This defines the dimensionality of the input space.
+It must match the number of columns in your training data (X).

+    n_classes: int, must be a positive integer >= 2
+    This defines the number of distinct classes in the classification problem.
+It determines the size of the output covariance matrices and weight vectors in the Recursive Least Squares (RLS) layer.

+    lambda_ff: float, possible values are in the interval (0, 1], default=0.99
+    This parameter is the forgetting factor for the Recursive Least Squares (RLS) algorithm used in the consequent layer.
+A value close to 1 indicates a long memory (slow adaptation to concept drift), while a lower value allows the model to adapt faster to recent changes in the data stream.

+    q0: float, must be a positive float, default=1.0 This parameter initializes the inverse covariance matrix (P) in the RLS algorithm (P = q0 * I).
+A higher value allows for larger initial updates to the consequent weights (W), implying lower confidence in the initial zero-weights.

+    sim_threshold: float, possible values are in the interval [0, 1], default=0.95
+    This serves as the similarity threshold for the evolving rule structure.
+If a newly created rule has a Gaussian similarity higher than this threshold with an existing rule, the new rule is pruned to prevent redundancy.
+Lower values result in a sparser, more distinct set of rules.

+    max_rules: int or None, must be a positive integer, default=10 This defines the maximum capacity of the knowledge base.
+If the number of rules exceeds this limit, the rule with the lowest support (least used) is pruned.
+This ensures the model remains compact and interpretable.

+    random_state: int or None, default=None
+    This acts as the seed for the random number generator.
+It controls the random initialization of the uni-nullneuron weights (`w`) and parameters (`g1`, `g2`, `z`) when a new rule is created.
+Setting this ensures reproducible results.

+Examples:

+    from enfs_uni0_evolving import ENFSUni0Evolving
+    model = ENFSUni0Evolving(n_features=10, n_classes=3)
+    model.fit(X_train, y_train)
+    y_pred = model.predict(X_test)

+Notes:

+1. Data Scaling is Critical: This model uses Chebyshev distance and Gaussian membership functions.
+It is highly recommended to normalize data (e.g., using StandardScaler or MinMaxScaler) so that all features contribute equally to the rule creation process.
+2. Autonomous Structure: Unlike models where you define sigma manually, this model uses an ADPA-inspired mechanism where the radius of rules is calculated dynamically based on the global density of the data stream.
+3. Encoding Requirements: The target labels y passed to fit() must be integer-encoded (0, 1, ...
+N-1).
+Raw class labels (e.g., "cat", "dog" or 100, 200) will cause indexing errors.

+Example:

+    from sklearn.preprocessing import StandardScaler, LabelEncoder
+    from enfs_uni0_evolving import ENFSUni0Evolving
+    # 1. Prepare Data
+    scaler = StandardScaler()
+    X_train_scaled = scaler.fit_transform(X_train)
+    X_test_scaled = scaler.transform(X_test)
+    # 2. Encode Labels (Must be 0, 1, ...
+N-1)
+    encoder = LabelEncoder()
+    y_train_enc = encoder.fit_transform(y_train)
+    # 3. Initialize Model
+    # We set lambda_ff=0.95 for faster adaptation and limit to 5 rules
+    n_feat = X_train_scaled.shape[1]
+    n_cls = len(encoder.classes_)
+    model = ENFSUni0Evolving(
+        n_features=n_feat,
+        n_classes=n_cls,
+        lambda_ff=0.95,
+        sim_threshold=0.90,
+        max_rules=5,
+        random_state=42
+    )
+    # 4. Train and Predict
+    model.fit(X_train_scaled, y_train_enc)
+    y_pred_enc = model.predict(X_test_scaled)
+    # 5. Decode predictions back to original labels
+    y_pred = encoder.inverse_transform(y_pred_enc)

 ## KRLS: Kernel Recursive Least Squares

 Doi to cite the code: http://dx.doi.org/10.5281/zenodo.15800969